Lakaaio/ckeditor5/README.md

 >If new plugins are added, dont forget to add them in the package.json.
 >Remember that the new plugin must match the version of all the others.

-8 - Install dependencies with npm
+8 - Install dependencies with yarn

-`npm i --legacy-peer-deps`
+`yarn install`

 9 - build the package